It’s Christmas…!!! (Ugh?! How Do You Feel About Christmas?)

-Both feelings and thoughts are temporary.
+Feelings and thoughts are all temporary.
 Let them pass through.
 What matters is what you do.

 I often talk to clients about letting go of trying to control their thoughts or feelings.

-I recommend that they practice just noticing them, sitting with them without judging or trying to control them.
+I recommend that they practise just noticing them, sitting with them, without judging or trying to control them.

-If you’ve been trying to control your feelings, it’s probably because they are uncomfortable, upsetting, worrying, or even frightening.
+If you’ve been trying to control your feelings, it’s probably because they’re uncomfortable, upsetting, worrying, or even frightening.
 It’s understandable that you would be nervous that those feelings might overwhelm you if you stop trying to control them.

-If this sounds like you, bear in mind that your emotions will have been making themselves heard one way or another already.
+If you’ve been avoiding feeling a lot, bear in mind that your emotions will have been making themselves heard one way or another already.

-Could you set aside 20 minutes each day to let yourself pay attention to your body’s messaging system, sit with your feelings and focus on identifying and accepting them, without trying to change them?
+How would it feel to spend 5 minutes each day over Christmas checking in with yourself about how you feel?
+Could you let yourself pay attention to your body’s messaging system, sit with your feelings, and focus on identifying and accepting them, without trying to change them?